Spearfoot/disk-burnin-and-testing/README.md

 ## Drive Models Tested

-The script should run successfully on any SATA disk with SMART capabilities, which includes just about all modern drives.
+The script should run successfully on any SAS or SATA disk with SMART capabilities, which includes just about all modern drives.
 It has been tested on these particular devices:

 * Intel
   * DC S3700 SSD